An Introduction to Quantitative Sports Betting

 The Vig

 Everyone knows that the “house always wins” – but why?
-Simply put, when you place a wager, whether that be on roulette, slots, or sports, the casino pays out less than what is mathematically fair for a win.
-This is the so-called “house edge”.
+Simply put, the casino pays out less than what’s mathematically fair.
+That built in difference is called the “house edge”, or “vig”.

-Let’s look at a toy example: Imagine you’re at a casino betting on a coin flip.
-Assuming you wager $10, and that the coin is fair (that is, a 50-50 chance of landing heads or tails), what would be a fair payout?
+Imagine betting $10 on a fair coin flip.
+Since the coin has a 50–50 chance of landing heads or tails, what would a fair payout be?

 Mathematically, we say that if the expected value (EV) of a bet is zero, then the bet is fair:

-Mathematically, a 1.9x payout would be fair if your chance of winning were \(52.6\%\)—a value known as the implied probability.
-Now, let’s sum the implied probabilities for all outcomes:
+Mathematically, a 1.9x payout would be fair only if your chance of winning were \(52.6\%\).
+This value is known as the implied probability.
+If we sum the implied probabilities of all outcomes:

 Example Vig Calculations

-Sportsbooks tend to apply a higher vig to markets with less confidence due to limited liquidity or data.
-Let’s calculate the vig for a few real examples.
+Sportsbooks apply higher vigs to markets where they have less confidence, often due to lower liquidity or limited data.
+Let’s look at two real examples.

-Here are the odds for an NBA game between the Lakers and Warriors from Pinnacle, one of the sharpest sportsbooks.
-Since the NBA is a highly popular league with tons of data and heavy betting activity, the vig should be relatively low:
+First, an NBA game between the Lakers and Warriors from Pinnacle, one of the sharpest sportsbooks.
+Since the NBA is a highly popular league with tons of data and heavy betting activity, we expect a low vig:

-This line has a \(2.7\%\) vig, a sign that Pinnacle is highly confident in its odds.
+This line has a \(2.7\%\) vig, indicating Pinnacle has high confidence in its pricing.

-Let’s now look at a random table tennis match I found on DraftKings:
+Now compare that to a random table tennis match on DraftKings:

 Exploiting Market Inefficiencies

-Sportsbooks calculate betting odds using statistical models, historical data, and input from sharp bettors, creating markets that reflect public opinion and information.
-Companies like FanDuel and DraftKings hire top-tier analysts and data scientists to price their lines accurately.
+Sportsbooks set odds using statistical models, historical data, and input from sharp bettors, creating markets that aggregate public opinion and information.
+Companies like FanDuel and DraftKings hire experienced analysts and data scientists to price their lines as accurately as possible.

-In an efficient market, the odds accurately reflect true probabilities, leaving little room for bettors to find an edge.
-Mainstream markets like NFL moneylines tend to fall into this category.
-However, sportsbooks are profit-driven and aim to maximize user engagement.
-For a single game, they often offer hundreds of inefficient markets, such as 3rd quarter touchdown scorers:
+In an efficient market, the odds closely reflect the true probabilities of outcomes, leaving little room for bettors to find an edge.
+Mainstream markets like NFL moneylines often fall into this category.

-All successful sports bettors profit by identifying wagers where the true probability of winning is higher than what the sportsbook’s odds suggest.
-Let’s revisit the coin flip example, but this time, the casino mistakenly prices the odds at +110 (a 2.1x payout):
+All successful sports bettors make money the same way: by identifying bets where the true probability of winning is higher than what the sportsbook’s odds imply.

-- Bottom-Up: Bottom-up bettors create independent models to predict outcomes, then compare the model’s probabilities to the odds offered by sportsbooks.
-For example, if the bettor’s model suggests a a team has a \(45\%\) chance of winning while the sportsbook’s implied probability is \(40\%\), then the bettor has identified a potential value bet.
+- Bottom-Up: Bottom-up bettors create independent models to predict outcomes, then compare those predictions to sportsbook odds.
+For example, if a model estimates a team has a \(45\%\) chance of winning, but the sportsbook implies \(40\%\), then the bettor has identified a potential value bet.

-- Pros: develop independent edges, potential for higher returns
+- Pros: independent edges, potential for higher returns

-- Cons: requires extensive data and sports knowledge, hard to quantify your edge, need to specialize in a niche market
+- Cons: requires extensive data, domain expertise, and specialization; hard to quantify your edge

-- Top-Down: Top-down bettors compare odds across many sportsbooks to look for discrepancies.
-If 10 books are offering +100 odds (\(50\%\) implied probability) for a bet while DraftKings offers +110 (\(47.6\%\) implied probability), there is likely value in betting on the DraftKings line.
+- Top-Down: Top-down bettors compare odds across many sportsbooks to find discrepancies.
+If 20 books offer +100 odds (\(50\%\) implied probability) for a bet while DraftKings offers +110 (\(47.6\%\) implied probability), DraftKings likely mispriced their line.

-- Pros: requires minimal sports knowledge, follow opinions of professional bettors, quantifiable edge
+- Pros: requires minimal sports knowledge, quantifiable edge, leverages sharp market consensus

 Which sportsbooks should we trust?

-Sportsbooks fall into three categories: market maker, retail, and exchange.
+Not all sportsbooks are created equal.
+Broadly speaking, they fall into three categories: market makers, retail sportsbooks, and betting exchanges.
 Interpreting lines correctly requires understanding the differences between sportsbooks.

 Market Making Sportsbooks